Who We ARe

 sam desgeorges, Vice-president

-Sam’s background is in Wildlife Management, receiving his B.S. degree from New Mexico State University.
+: Sam’s background is in Wildlife Management, receiving his B.S. degree from New Mexico State University.
 He retired in 2015 as the Field Manager with the Taos Office of the Bureau of Land Management.
 His final project as Field Manager was the designation of the Rio Grande del Norte National Monument.
-Along with serving on AA-CT’s board, he is presently engaged as President of the Taos Valley Acequia Association, Project Manager for the Acequia Madre del Rio Grande del Rancho and as a board member of New Mexico Wild.
+Along with serving on Alianza’s board, he is presently engaged as the President of the Taos Valley Acequia Association, the Project Manager for the Acequia Madre del Rio Grande del Rancho and as a board member of New Mexico Wild.
 He also manages two farm properties that have been passed down through the generations in his family.

 peggy nelson, Secretary and Treasurer

-Tobias Duncan, Board Member
+Lawrence Gallegos, Board Member

 Mark Flores, Board Member